ozerozdas/app-manager/README.md

 php artisan serve
 ```

-You can get the database with the following command, or you can import with the sql file in the root folder.
+You can get the database with the following command, or you can import with the sql file in the DB folder.
 ```
 php artisan migrate
 ```